Ripper Collins (baseball)

 James Anthony "Ripper" Collins (March 30, 1904 – April 15, 1970) was an American professional baseball player, coach and scout.
-He played in Major League Baseball (MLB) as a first baseman for the St. Louis Cardinals, Chicago Cubs, and the Pittsburgh Pirates.
+He played in Major League Baseball as a first baseman for the St. Louis Cardinals, Chicago Cubs, and the Pittsburgh Pirates.
 A switch hitter who threw left-handed, Collins was listed as 5 ft 9 in tall and weighed 165 lb, during his playing days.
 Despite his stature, he was a power hitter who in 1934 co-led the National League (NL) with 35 home runs (HR).

 The nickname "Ripper" developed during an on-field incident that occurred when Jimmy was a young player.
 A ball rocketed off his bat and struck a nail protruding from the outfield fence; it caused the cover to partially tear.
 When asked who hit the ball, the retrieving outfielder saw the ball hanging and said, "It was the ripper."

 Baseball career

 Born in Altoona, Pennsylvania, Collins grew up in nearby Nanty Glo, where he was a standout in sandlot baseball, in his youth.
-He started his Minor League Baseball (MiLB) career in 1923, playing in various leagues for eight seasons.
+He started his Minor League Baseball career in 1923, playing in various leagues for eight seasons.
 Then, in 1930, Collins hit .376 with 40 HR for the Rochester Red Wings of the International League (IL).
 His 180 runs batted in (RBI) set an IL record.

 For that performance, Collins was called up to the big league St. Louis Cardinals, in 1931.
 As a member of the Gashouse Gang Cardinals teams, Collins had a breakout season in 1934 with 35 homers (sharing the league's long-ball championship with future Baseball Hall of Famer Mel Ott), 128 RBI, and a .333 batting average (BA).
 That year, he also hit .367 in the World Series, which the Cardinals won in seven games.

 Collins is the only first baseman to have twice recorded no putouts in a nine-inning game – once for the 1935 Cardinals and again for the 1937 Chicago Cubs.
 Between his time with the Cubs and the Pirates, Collins spent two years with the Los Angeles Angels, playing in 346 games, during that time.